busesen/MCCO/README.md

 ## Requirements and Usage

 Each subfolder contains its own experiment scripts and relies on standard scientific Python packages listed in the corresponding `requirements.txt`.
-Experiments can be run independently by navigating to the desired folder and executing the main script described in its README.
+We use Python 3.12.3 for our experiments.
+Instructions on how to run the code for each experiment can be found in the corresponding subfolders.

 ---